datastructures-js/linked-list/LinkedList.md

 ```

 ### find
-finds the first node that returns true from the callback or null if nothing found.
-It accepts a second param as the starting node to search.
+finds the first node that matches the callback criteria or null if nothing is found.
+It also accepts a second param as the starting node to start searching from.

 ```js
 const node5 = linkedList.find(